- Who are caregivers, and what do they do?

 Sometimes the person with cancer decides they don’t want to live elsewhere.
 He or she may resist leaving home.
 It’s a very emotional thing to leave home, even if it’s only for a short time, and emotions are already high.
-Patients may feel that they will no longer be able to set the rules or control their own lives, or they may be afraid of losing their independence.
+Patients may feel that they’ll no longer be able to set the rules or control their own lives, or they may be afraid of losing their independence.
 Maybe they don’t want to feel they are a burden on others.
-And if they have lived in same place for a long time, they probably have strong ties to the community, family, friends, and health care providers, as well as social lives and daily routines.
+And if they have lived in the same place for a long time, they probably have strong ties to the community, family, friends, and health care providers, as well as social lives and daily routines.

-You will also need to talk about each person’s concerns.
+You’ll also need to talk about each person’s concerns.
 For instance, things like patient safety, convenience, finances, and the care needed should be discussed.
 Clear plans must be outlined.
 It helps to check out the physical setting and set up a timeline of patient needs.
 For instance, are there just certain times during treatment when someone needs to be with the patient?
 Where will the patient sleep?
 How about getting up and down the steps inside or outside the house?

 If this still isn’t working, a social worker may be helpful in exploring options and setting plans in motion.
 It may also help to have a family meeting with at least some members of the health care team so that you can get their input and support.